 Arthéon: As leader, I declare that the Noob guild no longer has a reason to be.
 I wish to disband it right now.

-Why Did It Have to Be Snakes?: He refuses, even if it's a matter of life or death, to ask Game Masters anything.
+- Why Did It Have to Be Snakes?: He refuses, even if it's a matter of life or death, to ask Game Masters anything.
 He has a phobia of them since they erased his level 100 character.

-"No really, Arthéon, they let a girl do the Justice Guild's recruitment.
-At this rate, they're going to end up with the Tokio Hotel fan club in the guild !
+"Honestly though, Arthéon, they let some chick run the Justice Guild!
+At this rate, they're going to end up with a Tokio Hotel fan club in the guild !

 Class : Assassin